Here’s a tutorial on how to get your Xbox 360 wireless receiver working for XP.

 Under Windows XP this CD may be helpful but it’s kind of bloated.

 Unlike the previous blog articles dealing with windows 7 and windows 10 the drivers included on this CD-Disc may be of use to you.
 In case your receiver did not come with one of these CD’s.
 Or the CD was cracked due to shipping from china like a few of ours were.
 I will provide a link for downloading the image for those who are interested.
 The overall size of the archive is about 50mb and that’s due to a lot of blatantly redundant files such as Direct X drivers.
-Click here to download the archive.
+Click here to download the original CD that came with the receiver.
+This was only uploaded for archival purposes and will not be used in any way during this tutorial.

 Download the driver we will be using for this tutorial.